pyca/cryptography/docs/hazmat/backends/openssl.rst

     .. method:: openssl_version_text()

-        :return str: The friendly string name of the loaded OpenSSL library.
+        :return text: The friendly string name of the loaded OpenSSL library.
             This is not necessarily the same version as it was compiled against.

     .. method:: openssl_version_number()